0xMikeAdams/wpmcp/README.md

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under GPLv3

 ## Changelog